 This command adds simple apply term to the hint list with the head symbol of the type of term.
-The cost of that hint is the number of subgoals generated by simple apply term.
+The cost of that hint is the number of subgoals generated by simple apply term or numif specified.
+The associated pattern is inferred from the conclusion of the type of termor the given patternif specified.